 Database-independent applications necessarily shoot for the lowest common denominator of all of your database platforms, thus lowering the bar on what high-performance features you might take advantage of on the platform you are currently using.

 Here are some scenarios:

-- Building an application which needs to support multiple database backends for customer sites
+- Building an application that needs to support multiple database backends for customer sites

 - Building an application in dev and test for proof of concept.
 May port to an alternate database in the future.